wsws19930315/Universal-Intel-WiFi-BT-Updater/README.md

 <a id="why-does-virustotal-show-detections"></a>
 ### 🛡️ 15.10 Why does VirusTotal show detections for the SFX executable?
-The SFX package (`WiFiBTUpdater-*.exe`) may show a small number of detections on VirusTotal.
+The SFX package (`WiFi-BT-Updater-202x.xx.xxxx-Win10-Win11.exe`) may show a small number of detections on VirusTotal.
 These are **known false positives** caused by the combination of a self-extracting archive and PowerShell execution, which some generic heuristic engines flag without analyzing the actual content.

 Common flagging engines include:
 - **Bkav Pro** — flags virtually all SFX packages that launch PowerShell; known for high false positive rate